meuniv/NovaCub/source/outofthis.rst

    :align: center
    :alt: Alternative text

-   Prof. Hassel pointing his telescope
+   Prof. Hassel pointing his telescope safely to project an image of the Sun.
+As a rule: never point a telescope or binoculars directly toward the Sun!
+In fact, if you watch the sun, never do this withuot protective gear!